MoOx/phenomic/docs/content/docs/advanced/redux.md

 import * as reducers from "app/redux"

 // for initialState
-import * as pageComponents from "app/pageComponents"
+import * as layouts from "layouts"

 const store = createStore(
   // here we combine statinamic required reducers and your custom ones